sprokkel78/gtodo/README.md

 Check https://www.github.com/sprokkel78/gtodo for contributing, development features and pre-releases.

-Commercial App available by donating 5 euro -> Paypal email: sprokkel78.bart@gmail.com , the app will be made available for you.
+Commercial App available by donating 5 euro -> Paypal email: sprokkel78.bart@gmail.com , the app will be made available for you through email.

 ![Screenshot](https://github.com/sprokkel78/gtodo/blob/develop/screenshots/gTodo-3.png)

 The Commercial App includes:
 - an Index overview of all your todo items.
 - ctrl-q (quit) and ctrl-m (minimize) accelerators.
-- ability to print a category.
+- ability to print a topic.